Setting Up in One Location

 • Student behavior and attention:

-• In a classroom, students feel too much "at home."
+• In their classroom, students feel too much "at home."
 The classroom is their space, and invariably there are more "serial sharers" and disruptive behaviors than in a set-aside location.
 Students arrive at a set-aside location with an understanding that this program is different from their usual daily routine, and that they're to be on their best behavior.

 • Students are different today.
 Teachers know that today's young students are different from previous generations, due to a variety of factors (electronic devices, absence of unscheduled play, testing pressures, etc.).
 Their core muscle strength and attention levels are lower than in the past, and everything we can do to encourage their successful participation in a program is essential.
 Having a "special space" for the program enables students to be at their best.